traveldevel/iothub-ro/INSTALL.md

 21. Configure the first admin user on https://hostname/admin

-22. Publish the 5 apis to API Umbrella and test their functionality with a new Api Key / User
+22. Publish the 5 apis to API Umbrella and test their functionality with a new Api Key / User.
+For each API in general settings forward the Basxi auth user and password created in metadata service , user collection

 ## Bitnami Kafka appliance - v0 - fastest